Skip to main content

 Eligibility criteria are listed below and in the call for proposals.
 To request a copy of the grant materials, including the call for proposals and grant application, register here.

-• Applicants will pursue planning, development or implementation efforts aimed at the creation of a full-time, doctorate- or terminal-degree-level science policy fellowship program serving the state legislature.
-Applicants wishing to also serve the executive branch are eligible.
+• Applicants will explore planning, developing or implementing a full-time, conferred doctoral or terminal-degree-level science policy fellowship program that could serve the state legislature.
+Applicants wishing to explore programs that serve both the legislative and executive branches are also eligible.

-• Applicants from part-time and/or earlier career programs who wish to explore development of a full-time terminal degree model serving the state legislature are eligible.
+• Applicants from part-time and/or early-career programs who wish to explore development of a full-time terminal-degree model that could serve the state legislature are eligible.

 • Grants will be awarded to organizations.
 Individuals are eligible if partnered with a host organization or fiscal host to receive and manage grant funds.